 This helps your lower back pain too!
 Actually, it can help pain in your muscles anywhere.
 We mentioned this in our 7 Remedies for Lower Back Pain Relief blog post, and it is just as relevant for upper back pain relief.

-Applying ice (or that frozen bag of peas that hasn’t been eaten in months) is an effective way to get upper back pain relief.
+Applying ice (or that frozen bag of peas that has been in your freezer for months) is an effective way to get upper back pain relief.

 Cold will reduce swelling and pain in the upper back.
 It will reduce the blood flow to the area and will ease any inflammation and swelling in the muscles.
 Upper back pain in the muscles is almost always accompanied by inflammation or swelling.
 Spine Health says that as cold decreases the blood flow to the area, it will cease the pain reaction between the nerves.

 Heat on the other hand should be done after cold therapy.
 The heat will dilate the blood vessels of the muscles around the upper back.
 This will increase the blood flow and allow oxygen to flow to the muscles once again.
 The blood flow will allow more nutrients to enter the area and heal the damaged tissue.

 Again, Spine Health says, “Heat stimulates the sensory receptors in the skin, which means that applying heat to the lower back will decrease transmissions of pain signals to the brain and partially relieve the discomfort.”

 If you sit at a desk on a computer all day, every day, then slouching and poor posture have probably become a routine in your life.
 It’s like a bad habit, once we start having poor posture it’s hard to change and have good posture.

 Poor posture puts stress on the muscles in the upper back.
 This will cause the muscles to tighten up and strain which will lead to myofascial pain.
 If you want to relieve that pain, sit up straight!
 Don’t slump at your computer.

 Try these 4 Simple Steps For Better Posture At Work and see if it helps.